zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

 ### apiml.service.allowEncodedSlashes

-By default, the API Mediation Layer rejects encoded slashes in the URL path of the request.
-Not allowing encoded slashes is the recommended configuration.
-If you are onboarding applications which expose endpoints that expect encoded slashes, you must configure the API Mediation Layer to allow this pattern.
+By default, the API Mediation Layer accepts encoded slashes in the URL path of the request.
+Allowing encoded slashes is the recommended configuration.
+If you are onboarding applications which expose endpoints that does not want to accept encoded slashes, you must configure the API Mediation Layer to dis-allow this pattern.

 **Follow these steps:**

 1. Open the file `<Zowe install directory>/components/api-mediation/bin/start.sh`.
-2. Find the line that contains the `-Dapiml.service.allowEncodedSlashes=false` parameter and set the value to `true`.
+2. Find the line that contains the `-Dapiml.service.allowEncodedSlashes=true` parameter and set the value to `false`.
 3. Restart Zowe&trade.

 Requests with encoded slashes are now passed to onboarded services.